<img src="https://secure.7-companycompany.com/796766.png" style="display:none;">

 Mr. Smith has over a decade of experience, with a specialization in relief systems design and documentation, PSM compliance audit reviews, heat and material balance generation, PHA concern resolution, and flare system integration and optimization.
 Dustin is a chemical engineering graduate of Texas A&M University, a licensed Professional Engineer in Texas and LOPA certified.

-The following shows experimental data that highlights performance variability of a single relief device for various blowdown ring positions.
-Smith & Burgess Laboratories has purchased ~10 API 526 relief valves that have all been repaired and delivered with the RV’s seals intact.
+The following shows experimental data that highlights performance variability of a single relief valve for various blowdown ring positions.
+Smith & Burgess Laboratories has purchased ten API 526 relief valves that had all been repaired and delivered with the RV’s seals intact.
 Upon inspection, we found that the position of the blowdown ring ranged quite a bit.
 The following definitions for blowdown settings are used for this article:

-Long Blowdown – This would be when the manufacturer or repair shop assembles the relief valve such that the blowdown ring is positioned at the top of the nozzle near the disk (denoted by low numeric value ring position values in the figure below).
+Long Blowdown – This would be when the manufacturer or repair shop assembles the relief valve such that the blowdown ring is positioned at the top of the nozzle, near the disk (denoted by low numeric values for ring position in the figure below).
 This assembly tends to result in the relief device having a faster opening time but being more stable.

-Short Blowdown – This would be when the manufacturer or repair shop assembles the relief valve such that the blowdown ring is positioned further down the nozzle away from the disk (denoted by high numeric value ring position values in the figure below).
+Short Blowdown – This would be when the manufacturer or repair shop assembles the relief valve such that the blowdown ring is positioned further down the nozzle, away from the disk (denoted by high numeric values for ring position in the figure below).
 This assembly tends to result in the relief device having a slower opening time but being less stable.

 Test Data

 The test data in this update is taken from experiments performed by Smith & Burgess Laboratories on a 1½H3 conventional relief device set at 90 psig on 10 ft of inlet pipe.
-Using the methods in API STD 520, the inlet pressure losses for this relief device are 4.7% and 5.0% outlet pressure losses, based on the capacity of the relief device.
+Using the methods in API STD 520, the inlet pressure losses for this relief device are 4.7% and the outlet pressure losses are 5.0%, based on the capacity of the relief device.

-Blowdown Ring Position Effect on Force Balance Variables
+Effect of Blowdown Ring Position on Force Balance Variables

-The figure below shows that over the course of the range of adjustments, from 1 notch away from contact to 10 notches; the opening time, blowdown and initial lift all changed.
+The figure below shows that over the course of the range of adjustments, from 1 notch away from contact to 10 notches away, the opening time, blowdown and initial lift all changed.

 Figure 1-1

-The manufacturer for this relief device recommends that the blowdown ring be set at “4”; however, of the 10 relief valves that we received from RV shops, only 2 were set per the manufacturer’s instructions.
+The manufacturer for this relief device recommends that the blowdown ring be set at “4” notches away form contact with the disk; however, of the ten relief valves that we received from RV shops, only two were set per the manufacturer’s instructions.
 The range of blowdown ring settings in the previous figure was included as it represents values for the relief devices that we received from RV shops.
 When relief devices were specified to have short blowdowns the repair shops positioned their blowdown rings far from the disk.
-These assemblies, probably functioned fine on the test stand, but did not function properly when subjected to full flow testing.
+These assemblies probably functioned fine on the test stand, but did not function properly when subjected to full flow testing.

 Over the course of many tests, we have found that in general a relief device with the blowdown ring closer to the nozzle (e.g. a longer blowdown) is more stable.
 However, this is not always the case.
-The following figure shows that the lift trace for Test 7, 8, and 9 from previous figure and the middle test is unstable.
+The following figure shows that the lift trace for Tests 7, 8, and 9 from previous figure, and that the middle test is unstable.

 Figure 2-1

-This particular installation was interesting in that stability, for the low demand rates, was not correlated with blowdown ring position.
-However, for the high demand flow rates, stability decreased as blowdown was reduced (e.g. short blowdown was less stable than long blowdown).
+This particular installation was interesting in that stability, for the low demand flow rates, was not correlated with blowdown ring position.
+However, for the high demand flow rates, stability decreased as blowdown was reduced (i.e., short blowdown was less stable than long blowdown).

 Figure 3-1

 Others have proposed that relief devices are more stable at higher flowrates.
-Smith & Burgess laboratories has plenty of test data that shows this isn’t true for all installations, especially installations with longer inlet lines.
+Smith & Burgess laboratories has plenty of test data that shows this is not true for all installations, especially for installations with longer inlet lines.

 The following conclusions can be drawn from this work.